lowcoder-org/lowcoder/docs/build-apps/write-javascript/built-in-javascript-functions.md

 Use `toast` methods to send a notification, which displays at the top of the screen and lasts for 3 seconds by default.
 Each of the following five methods supports a unique display style.
 After 3 toasts they will be stacked.

 The id field can be used to update previous toasts.
+Or used to destroy the previous toast.

+Destroy function used without an id will remove all toast.

 ```javascript
 // toast.open( title: string, options?: { message?: string, duration?: number = 3, id?: string, placement?: "top" | "topLeft" | "topRight" | "bottom" | "bottomRight", "bottomRight" = "bottomRight" } )